Living-with-machines/TheLivingMachine/README.md

 - To download the Spacy pipeline we use
 `python -m spacy download en_core_web_sm`

-- To install PyTorch visit https://pytorch.org/ to select the appropriate version for your OS
+- To install PyTorch visit (https://pytorch.org/get-started/locally/) to select the appropriate version for your OS.

 ## Code